MicrosoftDocs/azure-dev-docs/java/migrate-tomcat-to-tomcat-app-service.md

 #### Determine whether MemoryRealm is used

 [MemoryRealm](https://tomcat.apache.org/tomcat-8.5-doc/api/org/apache/catalina/realm/MemoryRealm.html) requires a persisted XML file.
-On Azure AppService, this file will need to be uploaded to the */home* directory or a subdirectory thereof or to mounted storage.
-The `pathName` parameter will have to be modified accordingly.
+On Azure AppService, you will need to upload this file to the */home* directory or a subdirectory thereof or to mounted storage.
+You will have to modify the `pathName` parameter accordingly.

 To determine whether `MemoryRealm` is currently used, inspect your *server.xml* and *context.xml* files and search for `<Realm>` elements where the `className` attribute is set to `org.apache.catalina.realm.MemoryRealm`.

 #### Determine whether SSL session tracking is used

 App Service performs session offloading outside of the Tomcat runtime.
-[SSL session tracking](https://tomcat.apache.org/tomcat-8.5-doc/servletapi/javax/servlet/SessionTrackingMode.html#SSL) therefore can't be used.
+Therefore, you can't use [SSL session tracking](https://tomcat.apache.org/tomcat-8.5-doc/servletapi/javax/servlet/SessionTrackingMode.html#SSL).
 Use a different session tracking mode instead (`COOKIE` or `URL`).
-If SSL session tracking is required, don't use App Service.
+If you need SSL session tracking, don't use App Service.

 #### Determine whether AccessLogValve is used

-If [AccessLogValve](https://tomcat.apache.org/tomcat-8.5-doc/api/org/apache/catalina/valves/AccessLogValve.html) is used, the `directory` parameter should be set to `/home/LogFiles` or a subdirectory thereof.
+If you use [AccessLogValve](https://tomcat.apache.org/tomcat-8.5-doc/api/org/apache/catalina/valves/AccessLogValve.html), you should set the `directory` parameter to `/home/LogFiles` or a subdirectory thereof.

 ## Migration

-### Parametrize the Configuration
+### Parametrize the configuration

 In the pre-migration you'll likely have identified secrets and external dependencies, such as datasources, in *server.xml* and *context.xml* files.
 For each item thus identified, replace any username, password, connection string or URL with an environment variable.